mcvm-launcher/mcvm/docs/Package Scripts.md

 The require instruction has a syntax of a list of package groups, which can either be multiple strings inside parentheses or a single string.
 In the future, these groups will be able to be chained in more complex expressions, but for now they have no purpose.
 Just put the packages in a list.

-Another part is the ability to make an explicit dependency using the `<"package-name">` syntax (Note that the brackets are outside of the string).
+Another part is the ability to make an explicit dependency using the `<"package-id">` syntax (Note that the brackets are outside of the string).

 # Example